zimejin07/game-portal/README.md

 * Individual game page
 * Ability to edit user profile

+#### 🔧 Troubleshooting
+Module Not Found Errors
+If you encounter an error like:

+Error: Cannot find module '@reduxjs/toolkit'

+or Module not found: Can't resolve 'some-package'

+Try the following:

+1️⃣ Install the missing package at the root of the project:

+`pnpm install <missing-package>`

+`docker-compose up --build --force-recreate`

 #### 📞 Contact
 For any issues, feel free to reach out. 🚀